IBM-Cloud/todo-apps/node/README.md

 To deploy the Couch DB / Cloudant version to BlueMix run

-    $ jbuild deploycloudant appName cloudantUsername cloudantPassword https://cloudantuser.cloudant.com
+    $ jbuild deploycloudant appName

 Replace appName with a unique name for your application.
-Replace cloudantUsername and cloudantPassword with your Cloudant username and password.
-Make sure you also change the last parameter, the URL, to the Cloudant URL containing the database named bluemix-todo.

 Other commands you may want to use